lambda-lambda-lambda/router/README.md

 ### Asynchronous handler

-If you must use an explicit `Promise` or return a promised event, always declare your handler method as `async` function (see examples below).
+When using an explicit `Promise` that returns a promised event, always declare your handler method as `async` function (see examples below).

 ```javascript
 // .. appName/src/routes/foo.js